How to Make Taiyaki with Chewy Mochi Texture | Gluten Free and Just 1g Net Carb

 4. Pipe the First Layer

 💡 Tip: Don’t overfill!
-Remember, you’ll be adding filling and a second layer of batter on top.
-Overfilling can cause the batter to spill out when the mold is closed, making the edges messy and the fish shape less defined.
+Remember, you’ll be adding a second layer of batter on top.
+Overfilling can cause the batter to spill out when the mold is closed — it also makes it harder for the taiyaki to cook through evenly.

 5. Add the Filling & Cook